GMAT Time Management Tips and Tricks 2025

 20 questions

-It is necessary that the candidates are aware of the different types of questions asked in the three sections of the GMAT Focus exam.
+It is necessary that the candidates are aware of the different types of questions asked in the three sections of the GMAT exam.

 Quantitative Reasoning

-Problem Solving: Requires knowledge of arithmetic and elementary algebra.
+• Problem Solving: Requires knowledge of arithmetic and elementary algebra.
 Relies on logic and analytical skills.

 Verbal Reasoning

-MultiSource Reasoning: Examines data from multiple sources to answer questions.
+• Multi-Source Reasoning: Examines data from multiple sources to answer questions.

-Graphics Interpretation: Interprets information in graphs and other graphical images.
+• Graphics Interpretation: Interprets information in graphs and other graphical images.

-Two Part Analysis: Solves complex problems, both quantitative and verbal.
+• Two-Part Analysis: Solves complex problems, both quantitative and verbal.

-One of the effective GMAT focus time management tips is that you should spend a maximum of three minutes on any question, as beyond this, you might end up going wrong or even getting stuck.
+One of the effective GMAT exam time management tips is that you should spend a maximum of three minutes on any question, as beyond this, you might end up going wrong or even getting stuck.
 At this stage, you should apply the educated guess rule and move on.
-Remember that not being able to attempt the question can severely penalize you.
+Remember that not being able to attempt the question can severely penalise you.
 You should set focus hours while studying.

 Hence, if you are not able to finish a question in a maximum of 90 seconds, just move on.